ryuslash/DisPass/docs/en/02-user-docs.rst

    Generate passphrases for one or more labels

    Options:
-   -h, --help                            show this help information -l <length>, --length=<length>        length of passphrase -a <algorithm>, --algo=<algorithm>    algorithm to use for generation -s <seqno>, --seqno=<seqno>           sequence number to use for generation -p <password>, --password=<password>  password to use for generation -o, --stdout                          output passphrase(s) directly to stdout --silent                              do not show a prompt when errors occur
+   -c <characters>, --chars=<characters>  characters to use for generation -h, --help                             show this help information -v, --verify                           verify password -l <length>, --length=<length>         length of passphrase -a <algorithm>, --algo=<algorithm>     algorithm to use for generation -s <seqno>, --seqno=<seqno>            sequence number to use for generation -p <password>, --password=<password>   password to use for generation -o, --stdout                           output passphrase(s) directly to stdout --silent                               do not show a prompt when errors occur

 dispass gui